ttnn.topk

 ttnn.topk = Operation(python_fully_qualified_name='ttnn.topk', function=<ttnn._ttnn.operations.reduction.topk_t object>, preprocess_golden_function_inputs=<function default_preprocess_golden_function_inputs>, golden_function=<function _create_golden_function_topk.<locals>.golden_function>, postprocess_golden_function_outputs=<function default_postprocess_golden_function_outputs>, is_cpp_operation=True, is_experimental=False)

-Returns the k largest or k smallest elements of the given input tensor along a given dimension.
+Returns the k largest or k smallest elements of the input_tensor along a given dimension dim.

 If largest is True, the k largest elements are returned.
 Otherwise, the k smallest elements are returned.